-Sissy Villain: Sadachiyo.
+- Sissy Villain: Sadachiyo.
 As mentioned previously, this guy is simply fabulous.
 If the long hair and makeup aren't enough to convince you, the sheer number of honeys, darlings, and big boys that permeate his speech pattern ought to do it.

-Star-Crossed Lovers: Dalune and Lorre.
-He was a former member of the foreign legion, she was a dancer at the royal palace.
+- Star-Crossed Lovers: Dalune and Lorre.
+He was a former member of the Foreign Legion, she was a dancer at the royal palace.
 They met during a time when there was fierce battle between the Gelts and the Igo Tribe.
-The day the Gelts were forced to flee their ancestral home, was the last time they saw each other.
+The day the Gelts were forced to flee their ancestral home was the last time they saw each other.

-Tears of Joy: Dalune is overcome with such emotion when Lupin tells him about his granddaughter that he sheds tears, and thanks him for it.
+- Tears of Joy: Dalune is overcome with such emotion when Lupin tells him about his granddaughter that he sheds tears, and thanks him for it.

-Whip It Good: Sadachiyo's method of choice, whether carrying out assassinations or torturing women.
+- Whip It Good: Sadachiyo's method of choice, whether carrying out assassinations or torturing women.
 At one point, the guy even shreds a boulder Lupin was using for cover, in a matter of seconds!

-You Are Worth Hell: At one point, Lara gets stuck in quicksand whilst searching for water in the desert.
+- You Are Worth Hell: At one point, Lara gets stuck in quicksand whilst searching for water in the desert.
 After Lupin's attempts to save her fail, she pleads with him to keep searching for the Gelts without her.
 He refuses, and instead chooses to join her.
 Before they are completely dragged under, Lupin reveals to her that he's also looking for the Geltic treasure, but says he's perfectly happy with sinking into the quicksand because at least he'll be with her.

-You Have Outlived Your Usefulness: The fate of Zora and his friends once Jean Pierre realizes they know nothing about the Geltic treasure.
-He almost says it verbatim, before fatally shooting each of them.
+- This becomes the fate of Zora and his friends once Jean Pierre realizes they know nothing about the Geltic treasure.
+He almost says it verbatim before fatally shooting each of them.